 Published on May 9th, 2008 | by Leslie Richard52

 You’ve now cut your old jeans to make a sexy upcycled mini skirt, craft supply organizer or I-pod case- what do you do with all those…well, leg scraps laying around?
-In a few simple & experimental steps you can have a super eco craft that has double the earth loving power- an upcycled denim BYOB (bring your own bag) tote!
-Not only is it eco savvy to reuse your old jeans but this crafty shopper will help stop the plastic bag litter that is poisoning ground water & soil.
-This sassy project deserves 2 green stars!
+In a few simple and experimental steps you can create this super eco craft hat has double the Earth-loving power: an upcycled denim BYOB (bring your own bag) tote!

 - legs left over from your last denim craft project

 - sewing machine or turn of the century hand sewing skills

 STEP #1: Choosing – I chose legs from two different stone washed jeans to make subtle contrasting stripes, but you can use any number scrap colors.
 You can also go for the mono color look, and let the thread be your main contrast.